-Packing stresses me out and I won’t even try doing it without a travel packing guide.
+Packing stresses me out.
+I won’t even try doing it without a travel packing guide.

-I developed this disorder after a few awkward luggage experiences.
-First, there’s the time I had the largest suitcase, by double or triple, of my entire group (one time!)
-There’s the psyche-scarring time my bag rolled down the conveyor slapped with a fat, neon orange sticker screaming HEAVY.
+I developed the disorder after a few awkward packing/luggage experiences.
+Like the time I brought the largest suitcase – double or triple size – of my entire group (once!).
+And that’s not even the psyche-scarring time my bag rolled down the luggage carousel slapped with a neon orange sticker screaming HEAVY.

-Can you understand why I get anxious when I start packing – or even think about packing?
+So you can understand why I get anxious when I start packing – or even think about packing?

 Make Packing Time Happy

-Still, the day came when I knew I had to find a way to get over or get control of my packing anxiety for the sake of my love of travel.
-Plus, I was sick to death of having the “I hate packing” conversation with myself and everyone within ten feet of me.
+Still, I knew I had to find a way to get over or get control of my packing anxiety for the sake of my love of travel.
+And I was over having the “I hate packing” conversation with myself and everyone within ten feet of me.

 A bazillion times is evidently my max.